29 Memorial Poems

 Thou art gone where those who loved you.

-Soon are coming, one by one. -
+Soon are coming,

 Keep Her Jesus